thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 end
 ```

-You might not be able to understand what the meaning of `fields` and `assigns` are - don't worry - I will explain it for you.
+The meaning of `fields` and `assign`s might not be obvious, so we'll dig closer into these terms now.

 - `fields : Dict{Any, Field}`